jonhearsch/mcp-proxy/README.md

 **Q: How do I switch from Auth0 to Keycloak/Okta?**
 A: Just update `/data/auth_config.json` with your new provider config.
 No code changes needed.
 See [OAuth Provider Configuration](docs/AUTH_PROVIDERS.md) for examples.

+**Q: Does this work with LibreChat?**
+A: Yes!
+Use `type: streamable-http` in your LibreChat config.
+MCP Proxy solves LibreChat's Python MCP server compatibility issues by running them remotely.

+**Q: How do I use Python MCP servers with LibreChat?**
+A: LibreChat can't run Python MCP servers locally (`uvx` fails).
+Use MCP Proxy to host them remotely, then connect LibreChat via `streamable-http`.

 ---

 ## Related Resources